Ojas13-git/geekster-dashboard/README.md

 3. **State Management**: Managed authentication state using cookies to persist the user's login state across page reloads.
 4. **Styling**: Utilized Tailwind CSS for quick and efficient styling of the components to ensure a responsive design.
 5. **Componentization**: Broke down the dashboard into reusable components such as Sidebar, Table, Dynamic Columns for better code organization and maintainability.
+6. **Extra functionalities**: Implemented a advance table with data and Dynamic columns.

 ### Challenges
+- **Integrating the Next built in APT**: I had never used it so reading the documentation and implementing it was a big task.
 - **State Persistence**: Ensuring that the authentication state persisted across page reloads required careful handling of cookies and server-side checks.
 - **Middleware Configuration**: Configuring the middleware to correctly handle route protection and redirects based on authentication state was critical for security.
 - **Responsive Design**: Ensuring the application looked good on various screen sizes required detailed styling adjustments with Tailwind CSS.